Phil's BBQ

 Phil's BBQ is a barbeque restaurant that was founded by Phil Pace.
 Their first location opened in 1998 in the Mission Hills neighborhood of San Diego, California.
 They have since expanded and now have four restaurant locations, with additional outlets in San Diego International Airport and Petco Park.
 The restaurants have received positive reception both in terms of their reviews as well as their success.
 It was featured on the shows Adam Richman's Best Sandwich in America and Man v.
 Food.
 Phil's BBQ was the second most commonly reviewed business in the United States on Yelp for 2013.

 History

-Phil's BBQ was first opened in 1998 in the Mission Hills in San Diego, California by owner Phil Pace.
+Phil's BBQ was first opened in 1998 in the Mission Hills in San Diego, California, by owner Phil Pace.
 In 2007, it opened a location in Point Loma.
-Another location was later opened in 2010 in San Marcos, California.
-In 2012, Phil leased approximately 7,000 square feet of land for a new location in Santee, California.
+Another location was later opened in 2010 in San Marcos.
+In 2012, Phil leased approximately 7,000 square feet of land for a new location in Santee.
 The restaurant first opened on October 30, 2012 at the Old Trolley Square.
-In 2012 and 2013 respectively, Phil's BBQ restaurants were opened in both the Petco Park and the San Diego International Airport.
-In December 2013, it was announced that the Point Loma location would be temporarily closing in order to conduct $1 million worth of renovations.
-This was in order to implement energy-efficient equipment and systems as well as other improvements.
-It reopened six weeks later in February 2014.
-In March 2014, a second Petco Park location was announced to be in the works.
-The restaurant remodeled its bar area in October 2014.
-Later, in 2016, Phil's BBQ opened its location in Rancho Bernardo.
-The company is aiming to open its first location outside of San Diego County in the Spring of 2020 in Temecula, California.

-Every year, Phil's BBQ hosts an event called "Phil's BBQ at the Ballpark."
-This event donates 100% of its ticket sales to Operation Bigs, a mentoring program made for military children.
-In 2018, Phil’s Big BBQ at the Ballpark raised a record-breaking $110,000 with 2,700 attendees.
+In 2012 and 2013 two more restaurants were opened.